 Whether you’re capturing your face for those sweet jumpscare reactions, or you’re the main attraction in a vlog-style video, a webcam can go a long way to personalizing your stream.
 Here’s how to set it up.

 Step 1: Make sure your webcam is connected to your PC (here are some of our favorites).

 Step 2: In the Sources window, click the “+” icon and select Video Capture Device.
 Name it whatever suits you best.

 Step 3: Use the Device drop-down to select your camera from the list of options.

 Step 4: Use the configuration buttons and drop downs to configure your video quality and FPS.

 When ready, click the OK button.

-Step 3: OBS has a number of audio inputs you can utilize.
-Configure each one that you require separately, so that you have your PC’s audio transmitting through the stream on one, and your microphone on another — if you want your voice heard as well.
+Step 3: OBS has several audio inputs you can utilize.
+Configure each one that you require separately so that you have your PC’s audio transmitting through the stream on one and your microphone on another — if you want your voice heard as well.

-There are also options for push-to-mute and push-to-talk if you want certain audio sources to only be utilized when required.
+There are also options for push-to-mute and push-to-talk if you want specific audio sources to be utilized only when required.

-When you’ve got everything set up and you’re ready to go, we’d recommend hitting the “Start Recording” button.
-That won’t send you live, but it will give you a chance to run a quick test to make sure everything is working as it should.
-It’s not a bad way to get over first-time jitters either.
-A test run never hurt anyone.
+When you’ve got everything set up, and you’re ready to go, we’d recommend hitting the “Start Recording” button.
+That won’t send your stream live, but it will give you a chance to run a quick test to make sure everything is working as it should.
+It’s not a terrible way to get over first-time jitters either — a test run never hurt anyone.